 passenger cars every year.

-Putting a shovel in the ground by 2015 will save taxpayers nearly $75 million per year in inflation savings alone.
+Every year of delay in the start of construction cost the taxpayers nearly $75 to $85 million per year in inflation alone.

 650 calls for help are made by Brent Spence Bridge motorists annually.